Bierkaai/Coursera_gettingandclearingdata/README.md

   2. Reads in the data y (the activity id's)
   3. Reads in the subject id's
   4. Selects only the columns with mean and standard deviation information, the column id's are determined in step 2 of the main file.
-  5. Binds the measurements, activity id's and subject id's columnwise
+  5. Bind the measurements, activity id's and subject id's column wise
   6. Uses a dplyr left join to add the descriptive activity names to the data
 7. After preprocessing both the train and test data, these two data sets are binded row-wise to form one dataset